How to Start Playing Magic: The Gathering on a Budget

 Final Tips for Budget MTG Players

-- Stick to one format while you’re learning
+- Stick to one format

-- Start with a precon, then upgrade slowly
+- Start with a preconstructed deck

-- Focus on fun, not just winning
+- Focus on fun, not winning

-- Avoid “chasing rares” in booster packs—buy singles instead
+- Avoid chasing rares in booster packs (buy singles instead).